 Whitman College provides a comprehensive, diversified financial aid program — including scholarships, grants, employment opportunity, and loans — to assist in financing a college education.
 Awards take into account a variety of circumstances: some are based on need alone, some on merit alone, but most are based on a combination of both elements.
 The college spent approximately $23 million last year in support of student financial aid.

 Many economists have pointed out the enormous potential return from an investment in an education at a top liberal arts and sciences college.
 At Whitman, we expect that students and families will consider the many loan programs that are available for financing this investment, without incurring excessive levels of debt.

 Financial assistance for Whitman students derives from the resources of the college, outside private and corporate sources, and state and federal governments.
 Federal aid programs include Pell Grants, Supplemental Educational Opportunity Grants, Federal Work-Study, Stafford Loans, and Perkins Loans.
-The state of Washington offers State Need Grants, and state work-study program.
+The state of Washington offers State Need Grants, College Bound Scholarships, and state work-study program.

 Awards to students with need are based on financial information provided on the College Scholarship Service (CSS) Profile and the Free Application for Federal Student Aid (FAFSA).
 Dependent students must complete both the CSS Profile and the FAFSA.
 Independent students must only submit the FAFSA.